jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-II-10.md

 and accordingly $$(1+1)^{10}=2^{10}=1024$$.
 It is the same with respect to all other powers; thus, we have for the

+**347.** Another necessary remark, with regard to the coefficients, is, that they increase from the beginning to the middle, and then decrease in the same order.
+In the even powers, the greatest coefficient is exactly in the middle; but in the odd powers, two coefficients, equal and greater than the others, are found in the middle, belonging to the mean terms.

+The order of the coefficients likewise deserves particular attention; for it is in this order that we discover the means of determining them for any power whatever, without calculating all the preceding powers.
+We shall here explain this method, reserving the demonstration however for the next chapter.

 #### References

 1. Leonhard Euler, *Elements of Algebra*, Translated by Rev. John Hewlett.
 Longmans, Hurst, Rees, Orme, and Co., London, 1822.